UCLA Summer Session A

 The UCLA Summer Intensive for Bilingual Teachers (SIBT) meets all Bilingual Authorization course requirements, is approved by the California Commission on Teacher Credentialing, and is led by faculty from UCLA’s Center X in the Graduate School of Education & Information Studies and experts in K-12 language teacher training.

-The UCLA SIBT begins with four weeks of independent coursework, followed by eight full days of intensive academic instruction and teaching practicum at UCLA and Mark Twain Middle School, and concludes with three weeks of final assignments to be completed and submitted independently.
-On-campus housing will be available.
+The UCLA SIBT begins with independent coursework, followed by ten full days of intensive academic instruction at UCLA week one; a teaching practicum at a school site week two; and concludes with three weeks of final assignments to be completed and submitted independently.

 About the Program